Piprahwa: Dating the reliquary urn and the stupa

+During the third stage of construction the height of the stupa was raised and the base was squared off.
+Monastic buildings were also constructed around the stupa.
+This all happened at an unknown date, although most likely during the Kushan era, approximately two hundred and fifty years after the reign of Ashoka.

+Authenticity

-Although there was some initial uncertainty about the translation, there is no record of any challenge to the authenticity of the find at the time.
+Although there was initial uncertainty about the translation, there is no record of any challenge to the authenticity of the find itself at the time.
 However, in introducing the discovery to the members of the Royal Asiatic Society in April 1900, its secretary, Thomas Rhys Davids, stressed that 'the hypothesis of forgery in this case is simply unthinkable'.
-Over a century later some have assumed that such doubts must have therefore existed most likely because government archaeologist, A.A.
-Führer, had been working in the region and had recently been exposed for plagiarism and forgery.
+Over a century later there have been assumptions that such doubts must therefore have existed most likely because government archaeologist, Alois Anton Führer, had been working some eighteen miles away from Peppé on his own dig and was subsequently exposed as a plagiarist and forger.
 The possibility of forgery was explored by writer and historian Charles Allen in his book The Buddha and Dr. Fuhrer and in his documentary Bones of the Buddha.
-He researches the unfolding of events at Piprahwa based on the letters of W.C.
-Péppe, Vincent Smith, and A.A.
-Führer, and concludes that Führer was unable to interfere with the discovery of the inscription made by W.C.
-Péppe.
-Harry Falk, professor of Indology at the Freie Universität in Berlin, stated in the documentary that Führer could not have forged the Piprahwa reliquary inscription.
-Richard Salomon of the University of Washington notes that 'Forgeries tend to be either blatant imitations of genuine inscriptions, or totally aberrant texts, and if the Piprahwa inscription were a forgery - which I am certain is not the case - it would belong to the latter category.'
-He goes on 'the Piprahwa inscription rings true in all regards'.
+He researches the unfolding of events at Piprahwa based on the 2008 release of letters between W. C. Peppé, Vincent Smith, and A. A. Führer, and concludes that Führer was unable to interfere with the discovery made by Peppé.